Books I've Read

 Here you'll find the list of books I've read in no particular order.
 This goes as far back as I can accurately remember.
-I spent a great deal of time in my primary and high-school days reading non-fiction books so there's a vast amount not covered in this list, however the texts I engaged in during this time were mostly shortform pieces I found interesting in the libraries at the time, whereas nowadays, it tends to be a lot more philosophical or nuanced.
+I spent a great deal of time in my primary and high-school days reading non-fiction books so there's a vast amount not covered in this list, but I wish I had written them down.

 A deeply anthropological and philosophical read.
 I really enjoyed this one and has helped with contesting some previously-held beliefs I had.